aappddeevv/mscrm-soap-auth/README.md

 data and results being requested and fetched.
 The debug log level is very verbose and not suitable for normal use.

+##Capabilities

+metadata
+* Download an org's metadata.
+* Download your discovery WSDL.

+auth
+* Run a whoami
+* Show all possible orgs for a given username/password and region.
+* Find a given org data services SOAP URL given a username/password and region.

+query
+* Count all entities in an org.
+* Dump attributes for an entity to a file, basically an extract to CSV.

+other
+* Run --help to print show other capabilites.

+Many thanks to contributors, a particular person in general recently who remains anonymous.